-a maneuver commonly done at a lope where a rider and their horse perform a quick and controlled change of direction, often simulating a turn on the fence with a cow with no stop in the manoeuvre.
+• a maneuver commonly done at a lope where a rider and their horse perform a quick and controlled change of direction, often simulating a turn on the fence with a cow with no stop in the manoeuvre, a correct lead is required after the turn.
 The obstacle involves a designated point or marker that riders and their horses must approach and perform Doubles/Turns on the fence.